 Cutting it out on the bandsaw makes the job so much easier.
 Its great to have the proper tools for the job, thank you Phil.

-Fitting the fretboard.
-I marked out where the fret fits into the body.
+Fitting the neck., I marked out where the neck fits into the body.

 Then cut out the section with the Dremel cutting disc.

 Now the fretboard is made out of a separate piece of wood, but I made the neck thick, so I marked out (using the template) the frets and then....

 ....cut out the frets with the Dremel cutting disc.

 I took my time an I think not a bad job.